Princess Henrietta of Nassau-Weilburg: Marriage

 She has been known as the person who popularized the Christmas tree in Vienna after it was already introduced by Fanny von Arnstein in 1814 during the Vienna Congress.

 Henrietta died young of scarlet fever, which she had caught while nursing her children through the same illness.
 She is the only Protestant buried in the Imperial Crypt in the Capuchin Church.
 This was allowed by order of her brother-in-law Emperor Francis I, who said, "She dwelt among us when she was alive, and so she shall in death".

-Together, Henrietta and Charles had seven children, two girls and five boys, one of whom didn't reach adulthood:
+Together, Henrietta and Charles had seven children, two girls and five boys, one of whom did not reach adulthood.